On the diversity of strongly-interacting Type IIn supernovae: The sample

 \subsection{Analysis on the line profile and emission}

-During the interaction between the SN ejecta and the CSM, four main region should be considered: from the outside, \textit{i}) the unshocked CSM, \textit{ii}) the CSM that was shocked by a forward shock (FS), \textit{iii}) the SN ejecta shocked by the reverse shock (RS), and \textit{iv}) the unshocked SN ejecta that are expanding fast \citep{chevalier_iin_shock_1994}.
-If the CSM is dense ($\geq 3\times 10^{15}\; \rm{g\,cm^{-1}}$), a cool dense shell (CDS) forms between the FS and RS \citep{chevalier_cds_1979c_1985}.
+During the interaction between the SN ejecta and the CSM, four main regions should be considered: from the outside, \textit{i}) the unshocked CSM, \textit{ii}) the CSM that was shocked by a forward shock (FS), \textit{iii}) the SN ejecta shocked by the reverse shock (RS), and \textit{iv}) the unshocked SN ejecta that are expanding fast \citep{chevalier_iin_shock_1994}.
+If the CSM is dense ($\geq 3\times 10^{-15}\; \rm{g\,cm^{-3}}$), a cool dense shell (CDS) forms between the FS and RS \citep{chevalier_cds_1979c_1985}.
 An opaque CDS has the same effect of an expanding photosphere \citep{chugai_taue_2001}.
 In the case of strong interaction, the heated CSM dominates the optical emission.
 Since emissions from the CSM can remain bright for months or years, it is possible that the ejecta thermal energy fades before the CSM becomes transparent and thus one may never see the characteristic P-Cygni profiles indicative of an expanding photosphere \citep{Smith_interaction_handbook_2017}.
 In general, in SNe~IIn one may expect a narrow ($v\sim100\;\rm{km\,s^{-1}}$) component due to the unshocked CSM and a broader ($v\sim5000-10000\;\rm{km\,s^{-1}}$) component which, depending on the optical depth of the CSM can originate either from the ionised SN ejecta or from electron-scattering in the CSM \citep{huang_csm_2018}.
 Furthermore, if the CSM is asymmetric \citep{stritzinger_05ip_06jd_2012}, or if dust is present \citep{fox_dust_2011}, they can affect the shape of the line profiles, thus making the theoretical interpretation more difficult.

 In Fig.~\ref{fig:highres_halpha}, we plot a zoom on the H$\alpha$ region of spectra taken around 100$\,\rm{days}$ from the explosion for all the SNe in our sample.
 SNe~2021adxl and 2022qml have broad, blue, asymmetric profiles with a narrow emission centered at rest wavelength.
-On the other hand, SNe~2021acya and 2022wed have a more symmetric broad line (see Tabs.~\ref{tab:ha_acya}--\ref{tab:hb_wed}).
+On the other hand, SNe~2021acya and 2022wed have a more symmetric broad line (Tables and are available online only, see the Data availability section).
 In the case of SN~2021acya, there is a small dip that may be a narrow P-Cygni absorption but it is probably an instrumental artifact, since it is not visible at other epochs.